GEVIS1/id609-powershell-script/docs/plan.md

     s2 --> s1
 ```

-## `Start-RobocopyReport`
+## `Start-LoggingFiles`
-The Start-RobocopyReport script will indefinitely run.
+The Start-LoggingFiles script will indefinitely run.
 On startup it will check if the necessary environment configurations are there.
 Log file existing, event viewer having the application type for the script etc..
 It will then intermittently check the log file for a token, if it does not find the token it will read the entire file and put the token at the end.
 If a token is found it will parse everything below it and move the token to the bottom of the file.